Step 2: Debris Removal

 Right of Entry Form

-Read the Step 2 Ash and Debris Removal FAQ and the Tree Removal FAQ for more information about this stage of the cleanup.
+Read the Hazard Tree FAQ below for more information about this stage of the cleanup.

 See Step 2 press release.

 Video: Oregon Wildfire Cleanup Update - Debris Management Task Force - Nov.
 1, 2020

 Oregon Wildfire Debris Cleanup

 Right-of-Entry permit questions:

 Call Marion County at 503-365-3140 or email